smzm/hydrovim/README.md

 ## Usage :
 - Put the cursor on the desire line code and press ```F8``` for running hydrovim from ***first line*** to ***current line***.
+- You can highlight code in visual mode and run hydrovim.
 - use `q` for exit